Come2Top/smart-contracts/README.md

 **Since there are some modifications on this contract by the Frax.Finance team and it's an upgradeable contract, our team thought that it would be possible and great if we had a data storage like a mapping (mapping(uint64 => bytes32) public numberToRandao) in which, every time the new L1 block arrives, the secuencer can pass it by the msg.data form within the modified version of setL1BlockValuesEcotone(), which only stores the new randao when there is a new L1 block.**

+**Also, it might be questioned how we handle the randaos in such a way that they are not gussable, since the OP-Stack chains are all 5˜7 L1 blocks posterior in storing compared to their L1, which is Ethereum here too!**

+**As a short answer, the randaos are required and used only BETWEEN the actionable rounds or waves on which players can act, and we call them ***ComingWave***, where we calculate the received randaos within this period of time.
+For safety, we have a safety duration of at least 48 L1 blocks, and after these L1 blocks elapse, the shuffling algo finds its needed randaos and calculates so on.**

 ## Deployments
 ## Fraxtal (Main-net)
 ### Come2Top: ``After Mannual Tests``